THE NEXT KARATE KID (Theatrical Release USA 1994)

 Buy a ticket?
 Yes?
 No?
 Maybe?

 Yes.
-Everything about this movie works…leaves a good feeling that one has been fully entertained.
+Everything about this movie works…it leaves a good feeling that one has been fully entertained.
 It works very well for the adult audience.

 Video Critique Available Here: